RVNayan/4R-mechanism-plotter/README.md

 4. OpenCV
 5. os

-Please note this in written Jupyter Notebook.
+Please note this code is written Jupyter Notebook.
 A regular version will be available soon.